Although the following statement won’t surprise anyone, we are going to say it anyway. Podcasts have never been more popular.

 The podcast is extremely concise in format, most episodes last between 15-25 minutes.
 It has received widespread praise from listeners for its attention to detail and engaging delivery as it documents the development of civilization.

 Mike relays the stories and sagas from the past while maintaining a unique grip over his listeners.
 The results can be seen in glowing reviews that continue to flood forums and charts seven years after the last episode aired.

-The Fall of Rome will be hosted by Patrick Wyman, historian.
+The Fall of Rome will be hosted by Patrick Wyman, the historian.
 This presentation will provide a detailed look at the components that ultimately led to the fall of the Roman Empire.

-The host looks at the Roman Empire from a modern perspective and examines how genetics, climate science and network models have affected our understanding of this ancient civilization.
+The host looks at the Roman Empire from a modern perspective and examines how genetics, climate science, and network models have affected our understanding of this ancient civilization.

-Patrick, like Mike Duncan’s contributions to the canon has been widely praised for his engaging and humorous delivery.
+Patrick, like Mike Duncan’s contributions to the canon, has been widely praised for his engaging and humorous delivery.